mariana-stefani/aroma-healing/README.md

 * When implementing the markers clustering on the map the data wasn't loading.
 I was able to fix with the method found on [Stack Overflow](https://stackoverflow.com/questions/28606149/load-data-from-json-file-into-map-markers-in-google-maps).

-* When "Aroma Healing" was clicked on navbar it was showing 404 error page.
+* When *"Aroma Healing"* was clicked on navbar it was showing 404 error page.
 I fixed it changing href="/" for href="index.html".

 * The navbar was not fixing to the top of the page when scrolling down.
-I found this was happening because Bootstrap class was overwriting "position: sticky;".
-I was able to fix it adding "!important" to position on nav.
+I found this was happening because Bootstrap class was overwriting *"position: sticky;"*.
+I was able to fix it adding *"!important"* to position on nav.

 * When clicking on any button on the recipe container it was scrolling to the top of the page.
 I fixed it adding preventDefault() event method to the buttons function.